-The main screen is shown below.
+The Main screen is shown below.
 An explanation of each area of the screen follows.
+Note that FlashCut has many configuration options that can affect the appearance of the screen.

 Pull-Down Menu Bar

 This area contains the main menu headings for many system commands.